api-evangelist/api-pulse/README.md

  - **gateway** - Do you validate JSON Schema at the API gateway?
  - **other** - Other information (Governance).

+## Accounts
+The goal of this pulse is to allow you to use your personal or professional email to contribute the signals for the API pulse that matter to you without setting up yet another account or expect you to use an existing service.

+## Emails
+Your email is only used to verify your pulse signals are coming from you, provide you access to regular API pulse checks, and send you monthly newsletter--your email will not be sold or shared with any partners.

 ## Checks
 A separate schema will provided for checking the API pulse in an ongoing way, allowing those who contribute to the API pulse to check where they stand as individual and organization withint he industries they contribute to.